 Understanding DraftKings's Unusual Options Activity

-On Wednesday, shares of DraftKings (NASDAQ:DKNG) saw unusual options activity.
-After the option alert, the stock price moved down to $49.77.
+Shares of DraftKings (NASDAQ:DKNG) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $48.5.

 - Trade Type: CALL